 Hyaluronic acid injection is also known as viscosupplementation.
 This is a medical procedure which involves injecting lubricating fluid into the joint of the affected knee.
 This is used to treat the pain and other symptoms of knee osteoarthritis.
 The hyaluronic acid is naturally found in healthy joints.
 However, there’s a significant reduction in this joint fluid when the knees are affected by arthritis.
 Hence, there is a need to inject the joint with such acid.

 This knee injection helps in facilitating better knee movement and function, reducing pain and other symptoms, and slows the progression of the knee arthritis.
 However, in order for the hyaluronic acid injection to work better, it must be coupled with a strong rehabilitation program.

 Corticosteroids are similar to the hormone substances that our body naturally produces to reduce inflammation.
 The primary function of corticosteroid is to reduce the inflammation by decreasing our body’s immune response.
 Because of this, this medication is now used as a knee injection for arthritis.
 Low doses of corticosteroids are injected into the affected joint.
 The shots can increase the function, reduce the inflammation and relieve the pain of the patients.
 These effects may last from weeks to months.

 Both Triamcinolone (corticosteroid) and SynviscOne (hyaluronic acid) provided successful and similar improvement in pain relief, function and range of motion at the 6 month interval.
 There are no significant differences when it comes to the pain relief and improvement of function in patients.
 So which knee injection is better?
 That depends on your preference and that of your health provider.
 Both treatments, as proven by studies, are equally effective and safe.

-If you need help your arthritis or knee problem, make an appointment with Tarlow Knee.
-Contact us today and we will help you regain your normal function and relieve your pain.
+If you need help your arthritis or knee problem, make an appointment.
+Contact Tarlow Knee today and we will help you regain your normal function and relieve your pain.